Simon Simon-Auguste: World War II

 During the 1930s Simon-Auguste explored subjects around nudes and landscapes.
 Later these evolved into children, still lifes and locals, full of intimacy and simplicity, which gained him a lot of recognition.
 Among these, we find La fillette au bol and Tête d'Enfant, which were purchased by the Musée Longchamp, Marseille.

-It was 1939 when he could afford to move to Paris.
+Finally, in 1939, he could afford to move to Paris.
 The family settled at 38 rue de Malte and Simon-Auguste started submitting his work to the Salon d'Automne, Salon des Peintres Témoins de Leur Temps, and other major exhibitions.

 At the outbreak of World War II, he was on holiday in Auvergne.
 In 1940, he was mobilized.
-Within two months he had to retreat to Ussel, forced by his ill health.
-In 1941 he reconverted a rented farm there into his atelier.
+Within two months, he had to retreat to Ussel, forced by his ill health; and, in 1941, he reconverted a rented farm there into his atelier.

 Paris

 Simon-Auguste returned to Paris after the Liberation in 1944, to take part for the first time in the Nationale with La Fillette aux Pommes.

 Up to 1947 Simon-Auguste signed his paintings with fountain pen ink.
 Afterwards, he used brush oil.
 In general, he tended to sign on the lower right corner.

 He spent some Summer holidays in Villiers-sur-Morin in the late 1940s.
-In 1949 he traveled around Italy: Rome, Florence, Siena, San-Giminiano, Venice, Milan.
+In 1949 ,he traveled around Italy: Rome, Florence, Siena, San-Giminiano, Venice, Milan.

-In 1950 he was appointed member at the Salon d’Automne.
+In 1950, he was appointed member at the Salon d’Automne.
 This year he submitted Le Café du Commerce to the Grand Prix de la Peinture Contemporaine, at the Marsan Pavilion (Louvre Museum).
 He was amongst the 100 painters selected by the jury.

-Also in 1950 the city of Paris acquired his Marine de La Rochelle.
+Also in 1950, the city of Paris acquired his Marine de La Rochelle.
 The Musée du Château de Sceaux acquired Paysage de l'Ille-de-France.
 The French state acquired La Fillette à la lampe in 1952, Nature morte aux Bleuets in 1953, and Comme un Poisson dans l’Eau in 1955.

-In 1951 he contributed to an itinerant exhibition around Switzerland (Bern, Lausanne and Geneva) about Les fleurs et les fruits.
+In 1951, he contributed to an itinerant exhibition around Switzerland (Bern, Lausanne and Geneva) about Les fleurs et les fruits.

 He produced a portrait of French writer and critic Paul Léautaud in 1956.

-Simon-Auguste died in Roanne in May 1987.
+Simon-Auguste died in Roanne in May, 1987.

 His works can be found in private collections and museums, such as the Musée des Beaux-Arts de Marseille, the Musée Cantini in Marseille, the Musée Carnavalet in Paris, and Musée d'Art Moderne de Paris.